kubeflow/website/content/en/docs/started/installing-kubeflow.md

 **Note**.
 Currently, Kubeflow Notebooks can't be deployed as a standalone application, but Notebooks WG is working on that as part of [this issue](https://github.com/kubeflow/kubeflow/issues/7549).

+## Install Kubeflow Platform

+You can use one of the following methods to install Kubeflow Platform to get full suite of Kubeflow components bundled together with additional integration and management tools.

-### Install Kubeflow Platform from Packaged Distributions
+### From Packaged Distributions

 Packaged distributions are maintained by various organizations and typically aim to provide a simplified installation and management experience for your **Kubeflow Platform**.
 Some distributions